sfc-gh-susandevitt/snowpark-corenlp-java-udf/README.md

 # SentiLyzer

-Java project that contains static methods that can be levegared as User Defined Functions (UDFs) for performing sentiment analysis on text using [CoreNLP](https://stanfordnlp.github.io/CoreNLP/).
+Java project that contains static methods that can be levegared as User-Defined Functions (UDFs) for performing sentiment analysis on text using [CoreNLP](https://stanfordnlp.github.io/CoreNLP/).

 ## Usage